History of Opium

 - Slow breathing or may stop

 Regrettably, the user suspected with overdose also faces life-threatening cases due to major breathing problems.
 Moreover, long-term use of the drug could also affect the user’s body and mental well-being.
-This means if they decided to quit, withdrawal symptoms tend to be painful as well as the cravings.
+Although the opium half-life is considered to be relatively short, withdrawal symptoms tend to be painful as well as the cravings.
 In conclusion, Opium is considered to be highly dangerous.
 In addition, its harmful side effects can harm the user and those who are close to the addict.